-Personalized Direct Mail Retargeting: Key to Driving High Conversions
+Personalized Direct Mail Retargeting: Driving High Conversions

 It’s Marketing 101: Directly addressing a customer or prospect’s needs/pain points will catch their attention.
 And they’ll engage with your marketing long enough to see your offer and make a decision.